MusicFest 'N Sugar Grove rescheduled to 2021

 The announcement initially came from the MusicFest ‘N Sugar Grove’s Facebook page in a post that reads, “After much thought and out of concern for our patrons, performers and community, we have decided to reschedule the Doc and Rosa Lee Watson Music Fest ‘N Sugar Grove to the weekend of July 17, 2021.”

-A system has not yet been put in place for ticket refunds or alterations as of 2 p.m. on May 5, though organizer Danny Platt said that updates regarding tickets will be posted on the festival’s Facebook page, at www.facebook.com/DocandRosaLeeWatson.
+A system has not yet been put in place for ticket refunds or alterations as of May 5, though organizer Danny Platt said that updates regarding tickets will be posted on the festival’s Facebook page, at www.facebook.com/DocandRosaLeeWatson.

 (0) comments